 - 1. Economic conditions including existing and emerging in-demand industry sectors and occupations (§ 679.560(a)(1)(i)); - a.
 What are the targeted industries, high-impact industry clusters, and in-demand occupations in the region? - b.
 What industries and occupations have favorable location quotients? - c.
 What industries and occupations have favorable demand projections based on growth? - d.
 What industries and occupations have favorable demand projections based on replacements? - e.
 What industries and occupations are considered mature but still important to the economy? - f.
 What industries and occupations are considered emerging in the regional economy? - g.
 What sources of supply and demand data were used to determine the targeted industries occupations and skills? - 2.
 Employment needs of employers in existing and emerging in-demand industry sectors and occupations (§ 679.560(a)(1)(ii)); - 3.
 Knowledge and skills needed to meet the employment needs of the employers in the region, including employment needs in in-demand industry sectors and occupations (§ 679.560(a)(2)); - a.
 What are the targeted career pathway clusters in the region? - b.
 What are the skills that are in demand in the region? - c.
 How well do the existing skills of job seekers match the demands of local businesses? - 4.
-Regional workforce considering current labor force employment and unemployment data, information on labor market trends, and educational and skill levels of the workforce, including individuals with barriers to employment5 (§ 679.510(a)(1)(iv) and § 679.560(a)(3)).
+Regional workforce considering current labor force employment and unemployment data, information on labor market trends, and educational and skill levels of the workforce, including individuals with barriers to employment (§ 679.510(a)(1)(iv) and § 679.560(a)(3)).

-4 For clarity on what resources to use, regions can discuss the most appropriate data to select with their local IDES labor market economist.
+&lt;sup>5 For clarity on what resources to use, regions can discuss the most appropriate data to select with their local IDES labor market economist.

-5 The term "individual with barrier to employment" means one or more of the following populations: displaced homemakers, low-income individuals, Indians, Alaska Natives, and Native Hawaiians, individuals with disabilities, including youth who are individuals with disabilities, older individuals, ex-offenders, homeless individuals, or homeless children and youths, youth who are in or have aged out of the foster care system, individuals who are English language learners, individuals who have low levels of literacy, and individuals facing substantial cultural barriers, eligible migrant and seasonal farmworkers, individuals within 2 years of exhausting lifetime eligibility under part A of title IV of the Social Security Act, single parents, including pregnant single women, long-term unemployed individuals, and such other groups as the Governor determines to have barriers to employment (WIOA Sec.
-3(24)).
+&lt;sup>6 The term "individual with barrier to employment" means one or more of the following populations: displaced homemakers, low-income individuals, Indians, Alaska Natives, and Native Hawaiians, individuals with disabilities, including youth who are individuals with disabilities, older individuals, ex-offenders, homeless individuals, or homeless children and youths, youth who are in or have aged out of the foster care system, individuals who are English language learners, individuals who have low levels of literacy, and individuals facing substantial cultural barriers, eligible migrant and seasonal farmworkers, individuals within 2 years of exhausting lifetime eligibility under part A of title IV of the Social Security Act, single parents,